 The Tongan National Centre evening feast and cultural show is essential even if you are not normally drawn to staged cultural performances - this one is genuinely excellent

-What is the best time of year to visit attractions in Tonga?
+When is the best season to visit attractions in Tonga?

 July-October for whale swimming, dry weather, and clear water.
 May-June and November are excellent shoulder seasons with good weather and fewer crowds.